bhongy/nimman/src/DevServer/FeatureParity.md

 ## Next.js

 - [ ] ...
+- [ ] provide BUILD_ID - also consider serverless case
+- [ ] ... page manifest - more like how to know current information about pages
 - [ ] affect document `<head>` from component (e.g. update `<title>`)
 - [ ] ...